madeline-scyphers/Procyon-Wiki/docs/Factions/Yaru.md

 ## Situation

 When the Hegemon ascended, the Yaru sided with a competitor, and their numbers, strictly regulated by the Hegemon, have been severely reduced.
-Unsatisfied, they have thrown in with the [[Factions/Lost Legion|Factions/Lost Legion]], and are secretly working to restore the previous Hegemon to power.
+Unsatisfied, they have thrown in with the [Lost Legion](Factions/Lost%20Legion.md), and are secretly working to restore the previous Hegemon to power.

 ## Allies With